 Sightline Institute researches the key sustainability trends that are shaping the future of the Pacific Northwest—and how the Northwest’s citizens and policymakers can help make our region a global model for sustainability.
+All of our research is available for public use according to our free use policy.
 For other recent work visit Sightline Daily or the Cascadia Scorecard.

 Research & Maps

 Energy giant Kinder Morgan has big ambitions.
 Best known for its empire of oil and natural gas pipelines, the firm aspires to enlarge its role in coal transport too.
 Expanding its export terminals in Louisiana and Texas would increase Kinder Morgan’s coal export capacity in the Gulf Coast region from roughly 5 million tons annually in recent years to nearly 29 million tons.
 These coal terminal expansions could boost Kinder Morgan’s profits, but they also raise questions about what the projects might cost neighboring communities.
 The company’s existing coal export operations are well known for blighting neighborhoods and fouling rivers. … Read more »